cwismif/store/README.md

-# store
+# Store
-A simple 2 hour coding exercise that I've anonymised and uploaded to showcase my work
+A simple 2 hour coding exercise that I've anonymised and uploaded to showcase my work.